 After retiring from teaching his interest in the intersections of music, social justice and religion continued as did his travels, visiting the Middle East, and Africa.
 He also continued to perform and participate in various ensembles which included African/African American Dance – Sufi ‘spiritual’ music.
 His love for writing continued, writing numerous papers and short stories concerned with music, history and religion.
 A collection of his lifetimes writing is being gathered as will soon be published.
 In 2014 he was made a fellow of the United Artists of America which took him to Africa again to pursue his studies in Ethnomusicology.

 Sadly in 2017 Mr Haroon was diagnosed with an incurable cancer which led to his passing on the 24th of February 2018.
 He passed on to the next realm in the care and company of his kind and loving family.
 May God bless his Soul and may he eternally rest in peace.
-He is survived by his wife Mujibah and his three sons.
+He is survived by his wife Mujibah, his four children: Yusef, Musa, Idris and Nurah and 9 grandchildren.